madeleinee123/tic-tac-toe/README.md

 - The scores over multiple rounds are displayed on the screen
 #### MVP Gold
 ##### New Features:
-- It is Bill Murry themed now
+- It is Bill Murray themed now
 ![preview](images/mvp_gold_character_selection.png)
 ![preview](images/mvp_gold_winner.png)